I found the place by accident, like everybody does.

-He’d take a break after an hour or two and smoke a joint.
-The outlines of the new tattoo were shaping up slowly.
+He’ll take a break after an hour or two and come and smoke a joint, or let Nueng continue the lengthy task of fashioning his hair into short red-blonde dreadlocks.
+The outlines of the new tattoo shaping up slowly.

-‘Hanuman,’ he told me.
-I knew the word, the name, but I didn’t really know what it was.
+‘Hanuman,’ he says.
+I know the word, the name, but I don’t really know what it is.
 Actually I thought it was a type of tree.

-‘Yeah, yeah,’ he said.
+‘Yeah, yeah,’ he says.
 ‘But here, too.
 He’s like a patron saint for a lot of these Muay Thai fighters.’

 When he felt like talking, I listened.
 He told me that a few months ago, when they’d wanted to make that film about him, his ego had been getting out of control.
 That was what had blown the project up, clashing with another big ego in the guy who was directing the film.
 After that he’d known that he had to reign himself in.
 The documentary could have been useful in his plan, which was to turn this place into a retreat for ex-soldiers, combined with a thriving Muay Thai gym.

-‘The ego is like a loop,’ he said.
+‘The ego is like a loop,’ he says.
 ‘You can spend your whole life just going round and round.’

-‘Like a toy train,’ I said, and he laughed, ‘Ssssyeah!’ and added, ‘You have some good analogies, man.’
+‘Like a toy train,’ I say, and he laughs, ‘Ssssyeah!’ and added, ‘You have some good analogies, man.’